• Skip to main content

 Nitrogen Smart Communities

-Nitrogen is the leading cause of water quality deterioration in Long Island’s estuaries.
+Nitrogen is the leading cause of water quality deterioration on Long Island.
 Excess nitrogen can cause toxic algal blooms that lead to low oxygen conditions, fish kills, and degraded wetlands and marine habitats.
 Nitrogen also contaminates the groundwater which is the sole source of Long Island’s drinking water.

 Nitrogen Smart Communities Program Overview

-Nitrogen Smart Communities (NSC) is a voluntary program created by LINAP to promote local action and awareness to reduce and/or eliminate nitrogen from all sources within municipalities on Long Island.
+Nitrogen Smart Communities (NSC) is a voluntary program created to promote local action and awareness to reduce and/or eliminate nitrogen from all sources within municipalities on Long Island.

 This can be achieved by better understanding a community’s unique sources of nitrogen and committing to implementing reduction activities associated with those priorities.
 By participating in the Nitrogen Smart Communities program, a community can reduce nitrogen pollution in degraded waterbodies and protect areas before impairments occur.
 Participating municipalities will follow a series of steps and submit completed worksheets to earn tiered levels of Nitrogen Smart Communities status certification (Bronze, Silver, Gold).